 Video also acts as a bridge to otherwise inaccessible places.
 Virtual field trips or exploring a career in STEM through video can bring a concept, person, or place alive in a way that text alone may not.
 Every learner has their own needs, and it's important for a teacher to have choices in order to design the right learning plan for their students.
 That’s why the Boclips library includes adventurous personalities like Maddie Moate, engaging educational songs from Jam Campus, or Veritasium for the deeply curious.

 In addition, Boclips is a useful resource for teachers who specifically want to learn more or facilitate sessions on learning disabilities.
 Under the Life Skills subject area, you’ll find a section on Special Education with collections covering Dyslexia, Sensory Needs, Autism, ADD, and more.
 Videos range from short animations, to interviews with experts, or documentary shorts to meet the requirements of learners of different ages and abilities.
 Not only can students' needs be met with video, but also better understood by themselves, their peers, and their teachers.

 Don’t have a Boclips for Teachers account?
-Click here to find out more and start your free trial.
+Click here to find out more and schedule a demo.